 |ANNUAL GENERAL MEETING: |

-- An Annual General Meeting shall be held at such place and upon such a day in the month of September in each year, as shall be determined by the Committee.
+- An Annual General Meeting shall be held at such place and upon such a day during the months of September or October in each year, as shall be determined by the Committee.
 The business of such a Meeting shall be the election of the Officers and the Committee, the Auditors and the passing of Accounts and any other business of which notice shall be given to the Secretary before the expiration of the fourteenth day preceding such meeting.

 |EXTRAORDINARY GENERAL MEETING:|

 - The Committee may at any time and shall on the requisition in writing of any five Members stating the business for which it is required, convene an extraordinary general meeting for any specific purpose.